Missed Punch

 A missed punch is a timekeeping problem where an expected clock-in or clock-out entry is missing from the time record.

-From a payroll perspective, it matters because missing punch data can make the employee’s worked hours unclear.
+Missing punch data can make the employee’s worked hours unclear.
 Payroll may not know what should be paid until the issue is corrected or clarified.

-Why Missed Punch Matters
+Why A Missed Punch Matters

-Missed punch matters because it affects:
+A missed punch matters because it affects:

 • timekeeping accuracy before payroll